20 Key Habits to Optimize your gut and gut-brain connection

 Occasionally it is appropriate for your stomach to consume foods that lower the pH, making it more acidic.
 An example of this is grapefruit.
 Maintaining a strictly alkaline diet can cause a deficit of certain vitamins and proteins.

 Water PH - The pH level of drinking water may influence your gut, too.
 When water pH value is below 6.5 or above 8.5, it may do more harm than good.
 This water might be highly acidic or too alkaline.
 To drink healthy water, you may use some of the pH treatment methods at home such as applying neutralizing filters or using water softeners to eliminate the hardness from your drinking water.
+You can make it even easier.
+Air Water Life has different water ionizers.
+They let you choose the pH level you need.
+So you don't need to worry about it anymore.
 Try to drink high quality water that has a PH between 7.5 and 8.
-Evian is a great example of such water.

 Minimize Antacids - If your stomach acid and acid reflux become too hard to control you can consider taking antacids.
 But be very careful they are a quick fix and can have negative effects in the long run .